Attendance and Engagement

 Why we monitor your attendance

-Students are expected to attend all taught sessions (taught sessions are any teaching or learning activity, this can be lectures, seminars and practical sessions) and you must engage in all aspects of the teaching and learning of your course.
+You must engage in all aspects of the teaching and learning of your course.
+Students are expected to attend all taught sessions in person.
+Taught sessions are any teaching or learning activity, this can be lectures, seminars and practical sessions.
 Students who are engaged are more likely to succeed in their studies and have an improved experience of University life.

 How we monitor your attendance